liferay/liferay-central-test-2/modules/README.markdown

 The default value for source/target compatibility is still Java 7.
 This is to limit the use of new features only when necessary.
-In order to use Java 8 features, add these lines in your `build.gradle`:
+In order to use Java 8 features, add these lines in your `build.gradle` file:

 ```gradle
 sourceCompatibility = "1.8"